|

 - News Anchorman Bob

-Schieffer was a newsman for KXOL before joining WBAP and then on to CBS.
+Schieffer was a newsman for KXOL before joining The Star Telegram, then to WBAP and then on to CBS.

 Station Manager Earle Fletcher made Bob change the spelling of his last